Rachith-H/RTL-to-GDS-16bit-Counter/README.md

 ![gen_sch](Images/generic_sch.png)

 ---
-## 2. Environment setup & Design preparation step
+## 2. Environment setup and Design preparation

 This step prepares the OpenLane environment and design workspace, ensuring that all necessary packages are loaded and the design